filesender/filesender/docs/v2.0/install/index.md

 We've all used more time than we wanted on a first time install of a piece of open source software, just to see whether it does something interesting.
 We do not want FileSender to be like that.

-This documentation is a work in progress and will be cleaned up as the software progresses from alpha to beta quality.
+This documentation is a work in progress and will be cleaned up as the software progresses from beta to full release quality.
 The documentation itself might also contain mistakes.

 If you notice mistakes in this documentation, or if it took you more than an hour to install FileSender, please let us know on filesender-dev@filesender.org and help us improve the documentation for those that come after you!

 ## About this documentation

-This is the installation documentation for installing the **FileSender 2.0-alpha Git snapshot** on Linux.
-This guide is written for installation from source on the RedHat/CentOS or Debian platform but any Linux variant should work with some modifications (most notably about installing the required additional software packages).
+This is the installation documentation for installing the **FileSender 2.0-beta version Git snapshots** on Linux.
+See the [releases](https://github.com/filesender/filesender/releases) page for up to date information about recent releases.
+This guide is written for installation from source on the RedHat/CentOS or Debian platform but any Linux variant `should work with some modifications (most notably about installing the required additional software packages).

 ### This documentation was tested with